raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 ### Ideas

   - You could write a program that displays an arrow (or other symbol) on screen; this symbol could be used to point to which way is down.
 This way the astronauts (in low gravity) always know where the Earth is.
-  - You could improve the dice program from earlier in this activity, so that shaking the Pi triggers the dice roll.
+  - You could improve the die program from earlier in this activity, so that shaking the Pi triggers the roll of the die.
-  - You could use the accelerometer to sense small movements; this could form part of a game, alarm system or even an earthquake sensor.
+  - You could use the accelerometer to sense small movements; this could form part of a game, alarm system, or even an earthquake sensor.

 ## Putting it all together

 Now that you've explored most of the features of the Sense HAT, you could combine them to create a project.
-Here's an example reaction testing game, which could be used by the astronauts to test their reflexes.
+Here's an example reaction game, which could be used by the astronauts to test their reflexes.

 The game will display an arrow on the LED matrix and select a random orientation for it.
 The player must rotate the board to match the arrow.
 If they match it in time the arrow turns green and their score increases; if not their arrow turns red and the game ends, telling them their score.
 The game keeps showing arrows in new orientations until the player loses, and each turn gets faster.